rk-lindsey/chimes_calculator/doc/source/utils.rst

 .. code-block:: bash

-    sh "/path/to/your/chimes_calculator/repository/chimesFF/src/FP/histogram params.txt.reduced"
+    sh "/path/to/your/chimes_calculator/repository/chimesFF/src/FP/histogram [CHIMES PARAMETER FILE]"

-This step requires the ``params.txt.reduced`` file used to run the ChIMES-LAMMPS simulation to provide the necessary element indexing for fingerprint computation.
+This step requires the ``[CHIMES PARAMETER FILE]`` file used to run the ChIMES-LAMMPS simulation to provide the necessary element indexing for fingerprint computation.

 Output
 ^^^^^^^^^